All about basement lighting ideas including low profile lighting, recessed lighting spacing, basement stairwell lighting and more!

 What type of lighting is best for the basement?

-In my opinion, the best lighting for basements is a combination of lighting options.
+In my personal opinion, the best lighting for basements is a combination of lighting options though.
 I think we sell our basements short when we don't think of it as a living space.
 If we just think of it as a recreational space, then we are probably forgetting those homey touches such as lamps, sconces, etc. that make our other spaces feel decorated.

 Should I use 4" or 6" recessed lights?